-A money tracker tool with credit monitoring like SoFi Relay can help.
+A money tracker tool with credit monitoring like SoFi Insights can help.
 Track your credit score at no cost, with weekly updates to help you stay on top of when your score changes.

 Is a credit score of 720 good?

 Yes, a 720 credit score is considered good.
 However, increasing your score by 20 points will make it a very good score and help you receive more favorable interest rates and terms.